bathtime/amoled/README.md

 ![totem](/screenshots/totem.png)

-Themes may be any colour (simpy add and edit the 'phosh-red' theme:
+Themes may be any colour (simpy add and edit the 'phosh-red' theme):

 ![totem](/screenshots/phosh-red.png)